BlitterStudio/amiberry/Readme_Pandora.txt

 With "Create Hardfile", you can create a new formatted HDF file up to 2 GB.
 For large files, it will take some time to create the new hard disk.
 You have to format the new HDD in Amiga via the Workbench.

+Select "CD drive" to emulate CD for CD32.
+Use "Eject"" to remove currentCD and click on "..." to open a dialog to select the iso/cue file for CD emulation.
+Note: in current version, only WAV is supported for audio tracks.
+MP3 and FLAC may be supported in a later version.

 3.9 Display